 In Part 3, an overview is generated automatically from input in Part 2.
-The panel chair submits the evaluation after the panel meeting and after panel members have had an opportunity to edit the review text in accordance with panel discussions.
+The Expert panel chair submits the evaluation after the panel meeting and after panel members have had an opportunity to edit the review text in accordance with panel discussions.

 Table 4.
-Explanation of grade.
+Grades awarded by Expert panels.

-Grade Impact A1 Exceptionally strong with essentially no weaknesses A2 Extremely strong with negligible weaknesses А3 Very strong with only some minor weaknesses A4 Strong but with numerous minor weaknesses.
+Grade Impact A1 Exceptionally strong with essentially no weaknesses A2 Extremely strong with negligible weaknesses A3 Very strong with only some minor weaknesses A4 Strong but with numerous minor weaknesses.
 Only for further consideration if funds are available В Moderate Impact - Some strengths but with at least one moderate weakness.
-Not recommended for funding С Low Impact - Not recommended for further consideration.
+Not recommended for funding с Low Impact - Not recommended for further consideration.
 A few strengths and at least one major weakness

-6.3 EXPERT PANEL MEETINGS
+5.3 EXPERT PANEL MEETINGS